filippovarini/sharktrack/sharktrack-user-guide.md

 ## Step By Step

 ### 0. Requirements
 To run sharktrack, you will need to have installed Python 3.9 or above.
-You can check that by opening your Terminal or Cmd and running `python -V`.
+You can check that by opening your Terminal or Cmd and running `python -V`. *Note: on Mac the older version might be saved as `python3 -V`*

 If you don't have python or the version is outdated, please install it [here](https://www.python.org/downloads/).
 Make sure to check the box to add Python to the system path when installing it.